Who should lead? Democrats, Republicans struggle to decide

 Still, there appears to be openness to a new face among Republicans, as there is among Democrats, even if there isn’t someone specific in mind.

 A majority of Republicans don’t choose Trump or DeSantis, though no other individual comes close to their level of support.
-Eleven others — including former Vice President Mike Pence and former South Carolina Gov. Nikki Haley, who on Wednesday is expected to launch her 2024 bid — are each named by just 1% of Republicans.
+Eleven others — including former Vice President Mike Pence and former South Carolina Gov. Nikki Haley, who launched her 2024 bid Tuesday — are each named by just 1% of Republicans.

 Angela Foster became emotional talking about how she feels the country is going in the wrong direction under Biden’s leadership.
 The 66-year-old Republican-leaning independent voted for Trump in 2020.